rishid23/dual-cone-gradient-descent/README.md

 # dual cone gradient descent

 Over the past few weeks/month (i had exams i swear) I have been working and learning on this is pytorch implementation of the This project is based on the Dual Cone Gradient Descent (DCGD) method from a NeurIPS 2024 paper by Youngsik Hwang, Dong-Young Lim, and their team.
-They came up with this to help train Physics-Informed Neural Networks when gradients from different losses clash.
+They came up with this to help train PINNs when gradients from different losses clash.

 It is designed to optimize two losses at the same time, which often happens in Physics-Informed Neural Networks.
-When the gradients from these losses point in different or conflicting directions, it can make training unstable or less effective.
-DCGD solves this problem by combining the gradients in a way that avoids these conflicts.
-This helps the model improve both losses together more smoothly and efficiently.
+When the gradients from these losses point in different or conflicting directions, it can make training unecessarily unstable or less effective.
+DCGD solves this issue through combining the gradients in a way that avois sy=uch conflicts.
+This helps the model improve both losses together more smoothly + more efficiently.

-the optimizer supports three modes:
+the optimizer witholds three modes:
 - `center`: bisects normalized gradients
 - `projection`: removes conflicting directions based on magnitude
 - `average`: orthogonal projection average